LSU gets $773,500 to study commercial vehicle crash causes

 Among other things, the analysis will count commercial vehicle crashes and look at factors such as congestion, other crashes and breakdowns, speed and traffic violations, and other unsafe behavior.

-The researchers hope to provide insights to help Louisiana State Police reduce the numbers of crashes, injuries and deaths.
+The researchers hope to provide insights to help Louisiana State Police reduce the number of crashes, injuries, and deaths.

 The Federal Motor Carrier Safety Administration gave the grant.